cdk-patterns/serverless/polly/README.md

 You can customise this message based on how you call the url:

 ### Changing the voice
 You can pick from 3 voices "Matthew" (the default), "Joanna" or "Lupe".
+This is using the newsreader style of voice which AWS recently launched so it currently only supports these 3.

 To change voices just add a query param onto your url like: